vaadin/base-starter-flow-portlet/README.md

 It is possible to develop portlets as normal single route Vaadin applications.

+**Note:**
-[NOTE] when developing using servlet mode no Portlet specific methods can be used in the view for servlet mode.
+When developing using servlet mode no Portlet specific methods can be used in the view for servlet mode.

 To develop portlets in servlet mode using jetty create a Route for portlet content e.g.